Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/relations/parents.rst

 .. figure:: /images/editors_3dview_object_properties_relations_parents_bone2.png

-   Single Armature Bone which has a Child Object cube parented to it using Bone parenting.
+   Single armature bone which has a child object cube parented to it using bone parenting.

 In Fig. :ref:`fig-view3d-parent-bone-parent-child` the 1st picture shows the position of the cube and armature before the bone is moved in Edit Mode.